sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 Exactly how the envelope should look like, and exactly what should be signed, needs further discussion.
-The simplest thing would be that the signature is over the same checksum as the main submit signature (but with a different namespace?), but that would enable the log to submit leaf and envelope to other logs on the submitter's behalf, exhausting the submitter's rate limit there.
-For that reason, the log's keyhash should be included in the signature.
+The simplest thing would be that the signature is over the same checksum as the main submit signature (but with a different namespace), but that would enable the log to submit leaf and envelope to other logs on the submitter's behalf, exhausting the submitter's rate limit there.
+For that reason, the log's key hash should be included in the signature.

 The envelope could be represented as